thompson318/human-in-the-loop/call_for_collaborators.md

 project that you think fits the description please [contact me](mailto:s.thompson@ucl.ac.uk) to discuss.

-# What I'm offering.
+## What I'm Offering

-I'm in the process of applying for UKRI funding to provide research software engineering over five years to develop abstract simulations of novel technology that allow us to estimate the impact of system performance parameters on clinical out comes.
+I'm in the process of applying for UKRI funding to provide research software engineering over five years to develop abstract simulations of novel technology that allow us to estimate the impact of system performance parameters on clinical outcomes.
 We would:

  - work with you to identify key system parameters, modes of user interaction, and expected clinical outcomes.
  - provide around 3 months of research software engineering time to develop a relevant simulation.